topherCantrell/devboard8051/README.md

 For Windows10, I had to disable the "only install signed drivers" feature of windows.

+I am using a 9V wall wart supply to power the board.
+My ISP will not plug directly into the board, so I used jumper wires to connect it.

 I used the PROGSIP application that Insignia Labs sent me.
 I hand assembled the following code and confirmed that I could blink one of the board's LEDs.